 Yes.
 Some dentists offer mini dental implants.
 These implants are not for everyone.
 However, they can work well if you have limited density in your jawbone but are not interested in having a bone grafting procedure.
 These implants are shorter and wider, making them an alternative for those suffering from resorption.

 Schedule an Appointment

-The best way to find out if you need a bone grafting procedure is to call 480-814-8888 and schedule an appointment with our dental office.
+The best way to find out if you need a bone grafting procedure is to contact us at Impressions Dental to schedule an appointment with our dental office.
 At Impressions Dental, we can take X-rays and let you know if your bone is lacking in density.
 We can then make a recommendation for treatment and let you know if you need to see a specialist.